How conditional questions work

 You can have one conditional question branch off, then return to the main questions.
 For example:

-- Question 1 and 2 are for all contractors.
+- Questions one and two are for all contractors.

-- Question 3 is asked if they responded Yes to question 3.
+- Question three is asked if they responded Yes to question 2.